 Certain medications, such as corticosteroids and progestins, can increase the risk of feline diabetes.
 It does this by contributing to insulin resistance.
 While these drugs are helpful for managing conditions such as cat asthma, they can be dangerous with long-term use.

-What are the Common Signs of Diabetes in Cats?
+What Are the Common Signs of Diabetes in Cats?

 Knowing the signs is the first step to helping your cat.
 Here are the common ones: